rekesan/sts-run-data/README.md

 # Slay the Spire 2 Insights

-This project provides data analysis tools for Slay the Spire (and Slay the Spire 2) run history data.
+This project provides data analysis tools for Slay the Spire 2 run history data.

 This project is a fork of [jeremybentham-yt/SlayTheSpire](https://github.com/jeremybentham-yt/SlayTheSpire).